Breast ultrasound is an imaging

-Ultrasound is safe to have during pregnancy because it does not use radiation.
-It is also safe for people who are allergic to contrast
+and is safe during pregnancy.
+It’s also safe for people who are allergic to contrast

-Breast ultrasound is not usually done to screen for breast cancer.
+screen for breast cancer.
 This is because it may miss some early signs of cancer.
-An example of early signs that may not show up on ultrasound are tiny calcium deposits called microcalcifications.

 Ultrasound may be used if you:

 A mammogram may not be able to see through the